 Advanced Application Strategies

-Customize your loofah mulch application based on specific garden needs:
+Customize your loofah mulch application based on specific garden needs when mulching around plants:

 - Layered Approach: Start with cardboard or newspaper as a weed barrier, then top with loofah mulch